Skip to product information

 “Garcia told us everything,” Pistolero said to Tapia.
 “Now, you will do the same.
 We will torture you, but first, you will witness the pain you have inflicted on your wife.”

-He pushed Isabel flat on the bed, flicking open a folding knife.
+He pushed Isabel down onto the bed, flicking open a folding knife.
 The blade momentarily glinted as it reflected the light.
 Tapia feared the SEBIN agent would kill Isabel.
-Instead of slicing her bonds, the man slid the knife under her clothing and slowly started to cut away her shirt.
+Instead of slicing her bonds, the man slid the knife along her arm, opening a deep wound.

 Pistolero put a finger to his lips and said softly, “Quiet, angel.
 Don’t move.
-I don’t want to cut you.”
+I don’t want to cut you again, but that is up to your husband.”

 Isabel’s body went rigid as she stared wide-eyed at their captors.
 Her husband cried at being unable to help her.
 He had inflicted this pain on his beloved wife.